leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 Unfortunately, ICE doesn't help if it's not used, in which case an attacker could simply send the offer without the ICE parameters.
 However, in environments where the set of clients is known, and is limited to ones that support ICE, the server can reject any offers or answers that don't indicate ICE support.

 SIP User Agents (UA) [RFC3261] that are not willing to receive non-ICE answers MUST include an "ice" Option Tag [RFC5768] in the SIP Require Header Field in their offer.
-UAs that rejects non-ICE offers SHOULD use a 421 response code, together with an Option Tag "ice" in the Require Header Field in the response.
+UAs that reject non-ICE offers will generally use a 421 response code, together with an Option Tag "ice" in the Require Header Field in the response.

 #### 8.2.2.
 Interactions with Application Layer Gateways and SIP